DATA PROTECTION WEBSITE

 (5) Provider details

-When accessing our website, the user is informed that functional cookies are used, as are cookies for analysis and marketing purposes, and a Cookie Consent Manager is used to obtain his or her consent to the processing of the personal data used in this respect.
-Information regarding this data privacy statement is also issued in this context.
+(9) Campaigns, campaign keywordWhen accessing our website, the user is informed about the use of functional cookies as well as cookies for analysis and marketing purposes and his consent to the processing of the personal data used in this context is obtained using a cookie consent manager (Usercentrics, see point III.).
+In this context, reference is also made to this privacy policy.

-Technically necessary cookies guarantee functions without which our website cannot be be put to its intended use.
-These cookies are used exclusively by us, i.e. they are first party cookies.
-This means that all information stored in the cookies is returned to our website.
-Technically necessary cookies are used, for example, to ensure that users who have logged in always remain logged in when accessing various sub-pages of our website, and so do not have to re-enter login data every time they access a new page.
+Technically necessary cookies guarantee functions without which our website cannot be used as intended.
+These cookies are used exclusively by us and are therefore first party cookies.
+This means that all information stored in the cookies is sent back to our website.
+Technically necessary cookies are used, for example, to ensure that logged-in users always remain logged in when accessing various subpages of our website and therefore do not have to re-enter login data each time they access a new page.The use of technically necessary cookies on our website is possible and permitted without consent.
+For this reason, technically necessary cookies cannot be deactivated or activated individually.
+These purposes also constitute our legitimate interest in the processing of personal data in accordance with Art.
+6 para.
+1 sentence 1 lit. f GDPR.
+Our interest in the technically smooth provision of our website and the services offered through it prevails.

 b) Functional cookies